-The records also show that however due to the internal wrangles involving Paddy Sentamu, Edward Rugumayo & Others on one hand and the plaintiff company on the other which culminated in High Court Civil Suit No. 204 of 2008 between the Plaintiff company and Paddy Sentamu & 2 others, no contract relating to the management for the said market was ever signed with the defendant Authority or its predecessor in title yet it was a mandatory requirement.

-The internal wrangles and functions in the plaintiff company escalated and also spread to the activities in the market among the vendor’s.
-This continuous wrangling culminated in the office of The Deputy Resident District Commissioner, Kampala Nakawa Division warning and advising the defendant about the eminent insecurity and chaos in the market.
-Refer to letter dated 3rd May 2011 by the Deputy Resident District Commissioner, Kampala Nakawa Division.
+internal wrangles involving Paddy Sentamu, Edward Rugumayo & Others on one hand and the plaintiff company on the other which culminated in High Court Civil Suit No. 204 of 2008 between the Plaintiff company and Paddy Sentamu and two others, no contract relating to the management for the said market was ever signed with the defendant Authority or its predecessor in title to grant any party the right to manage the market yet it was a mandatory requirement for the internal wrangles and the dysfunctioning within the plaintiff company and the tender awarded escalated to such an extent that it culminated in the office of The Deputy Resident District Commissioner, Kampala Nakawa Division advising the defendant and on the recommendation of the defendant’s own Contracts Committee to re-entered Nakawa market which was done on 14th July 2011 and that this was the position to to-date.
+This witness confirmed that the records in the custody of the defendant showed that neither the Plaintiff Company nor Nakawa Market Vendors Association ever paid any money in respect of management fees of Nakawa Market to the defendant and that he was well aware that the Defendant was conducting the affairs of Nakawa Market in accordance with its mandate under The Market Act Cap.
+94. He blamed the plaintiff company for spearheading and instigating the infighting and brawls not only in the market but also among its own membership and stated that the plaintiff company was majorly responsible for the chaos and general lawlessness prior to the takeover of the market by the defendant which saw that due to the

-The said internal wrangles continued to hinder the operations of the market and following the advice of Deputy Resident Commissioner, Kampala Nakawa Division and on the recommendation of the Contracts Committee of the defendant Authority, KCCA re-entered Nakawa market on 14th July 2011 and has to-date continued to manage and control the said market.

-The records also show that neither the plaintiff company nor Nakawa Market vendors Association has ever paid any money in respect of management fees of Nakawa Market to the defendant or its predecessor in title.

-He stated that he knows that the KCCA is conducting the affairs of Nakawa Market in accordance with its mandate under The Market Act Cap.
-94.

-The defendant Authority was not a party to H.C.C.S No. 204 of 2008 and as such cannot be bound by the consent judgment reached therein.

-Markets in Uganda are very volatile and have potential of causing insecurity if not well handled.
-The defendant Authority is spearheading the process of the creation of a unified vendors’ organization involving all stakeholders in the market and once this is done the defendant Authority will grant management rights to that organization.

-The plaintiff company has spearheaded and instigated the infighting and brawls not only in the market but also among its own membership and is thus majorly responsible for the chaos and general lawlessness prior to the takeover of the market by the defendant.

-The internal wrangles of the plaintiff company, the potential for insecurity in the market, the non-payment of the market dues and fees, the absence of a written contract to manage the market clearly divest the plaintiff company or the right to seek the orders sought in this suit.

-The defendant was thus justified in taking over the management of Nakawa market.
+wrangles, the potential for insecurity in the market, the non-payment of the market dues and fees and the absence of a written contract to manage the market then it had to re-enter the market sand manage it.
+This witness thus justified the defendant’s takeover of the management of Nakawa market.